SudokuMonster/SukakuExplainer/README.md

         %d  The diamond rating.
 This is the highest ER of the methods leading

             to the first candidate elimination.
+(F)

         %e  The elapsed time to rate the puzzle.
+(AF)

+        %h  The long step description in multi-line HTML format.
+(A)

+        %g  The input puzzle line.
+(SBAF)

-        %g  The puzzle grid in 81-character [0-9] form.
+        %i  The puzzle grid in 81-character [0-9] form.
+(SBAF)

+        %l  The new line.
+(SBAF)

+        %m  The input puzzle pencilmarks in 729-char format.
+(SBA)

+        %M  The input puzzle pencilmarks in multi-line format.
+(SBA)

         %n  The input puzzle ordinal, counting from 1.
+(SF)

         %p  The pearl rating.
 This is the highest ER of the methods leading

             to the first cell placement.
+(F)

         %r  The puzzle rating.
 This is the highest ER of the methods leading

             to the puzzle solution.
+(AF)

+        %s  The short step description.
+(A)

+        %t  The tab character.
+(SBAF)

         %%  The % character.